openedx/edx-documentation/en_us/shared/exercises_tools/external_graders.rst

 where learners are asked to submit complex code.
 The grader can run tests that you define on that code and return results to a learner.

 For example, you define a problem that requires learners to submit Python code, and create a set of tests that an external grader can run to verify the submissions.
-When a learner enters Python code for the problem and selects **Check**, the code is sent to the grader for testing.
+When a learner enters Python code for the problem and selects **Submit**, the code is sent to the grader for testing.
 If the code passes all tests, the grader returns the score and a string indicating that the solution is correct.

 .. image:: ../../../shared/images/external-grader-correct.png
  :alt: Image of a learner's view of a programming problem that uses an external grader, with a correct result.